MTBT-27/probabilistic-essr-forecasting/README.md

 This study proposes a framework to quantify the uncertainty in household energy autonomy.
 By integrating **Chronos** (a pre-trained time-series foundation model) with **Monte Carlo Simulation**, we probabilistically forecast the **Energy Self-Sufficiency Ratio (ESSR)** over the medium term.

-The code covers the entire workflow from data preprocessing and Exploratory Data Analysis (EDA) to probabilistic forecasting and ESSR risk evaluation.

 ### Key Features
-* **Probabilistic Forecasting**: Implementation of Chronos model finetuned on household energy data.
+* **Probabilistic Forecasting**: Implementation of Chronos model fine-tuned on household energy data.
 * **ESSR Evaluation**: Monte Carlo Simulation to derive probability distributions of annual and monthly ESSR.
 * **Baseline Comparison**: Performance comparison with Seasonal Naive (SN) models.